genoo/GenOOx-Sam-BWA/README.md

-GenOOx::Data::File::SAMbwa
+GenOOx-Sam-BWA
 ==========================================================================

 Summary
 --------------
-A parser for the SAM format file created by the BWA program
+A parser for a file in the SAM format created by the BWA aligner

 Dependencies
 --------------